Deal Summary: $100, $250, or $400 bonus on High Yield Savings (1.05% APY)

-CIT Bank is offering a cash bonus of up to $200 when opening a new High Yield Savings account between February 1, 2017 and April 28, 2017.
-The minimum initial deposit to qualify for the bonus is $15k of new money, which is defined as funds not already on deposit at CIT Bank or its OneWest Bank division “at any time during the 90 days preceding account opening.”
+In early February, CIT Bank began offering a cash bonus of up to $200 when opening a new High Yield Savings account.
+CIT Bank has replaced that promotion with “new and improved” bonuses (up to $400) for new High Yield Savings accounts opened between March 31, 2017 and June 30, 2017.
+The minimum balance to qualify for the bonus is $15k of new money, which is defined as funds not already be on deposit at CIT Bank or its OneWest Bank division “at any time during the 90 days preceding account opening.”
 Existing customers can qualify, but a new savings account must be opened, and must also be funded with new money.

-There are actually two bonus amounts ($100 and $200), which are determined by the “lowest average monthly balance from among the first three full monthly statement cycles” as shown below:
+There are actually three bonus amounts ($100, $250, $400), which are determined by the “lowest average monthly balance from among the first three full monthly statement cycles” as shown below:

 Lowest Average Monthly Balance

-As stated on CIT Bank’s promotion page, the calculation of the average monthly balance for each statement cycle is determined as follows:
+As stated on the High Yield Savings' promotion page, the calculation of the average monthly balance for each statement cycle is determined as follows: